sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

-Continuous data collected in one task or experiment session are often separated into epochs defining different task conditions (for example, separate sets of epochs time-locked to targets and non-targets respectively).
+Continuous data collected in one task or experiment session are often separated into epochs defining different task conditions (for example, separate sets of epochs time-locked to targets and non-targets, respectively).
 Datasets from different conditions collected in the same *session* are assumed by the clustering functions to have the same ICA component weights (i.e., the same ICA decomposition is assumed to have been applied to the data from all